loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Alexander

     The year is 1996.

     This man, the CTO of Digital Creations in Fredericksburg, VA is on a plane to the International Python Conference in California.
     Jim is scheduled to give a tutorial about CGI programming and so he spends the flight learning the specification.

-    He’s got some ideas about how to improve it, and on the flight home he designs what would become Bobo, the first Web Object Publishing System.
+    He’s got some ideas about how to improve it, and on the flight home he designs what would become Bobo, the first Python / Web Object Publishing System.

 ----